jneem/blog/content/posts/linesweeper/index.md

 and so we know that C and D entered.
 At height b, the order changed from (A, B, C, D) to (A, C, B, D), so we know that B and C crossed one another.
-Even though we haven't figured out horizontal positions for the various crossings, this is already enough information to do the topological part of boolean ops, by which I mean that algorithm at the beginning of this post where we traced out the union by following paths and turning right at intersections.
+Even though we haven't figured out horizontal positions for the various crossings, this is already enough information to do the *topological* part of boolean ops, by which I mean that you can use the algorithm at the beginning of this post to figure out that the union of these two shapes is traced out by following A down to height d, and then B up to height c, and then C down to the end, and then D up to height a, and so on.

 They key primitive for the ordering phase is an [algorithm] that takes two (monotonic in y) curves and figures out their horizontal order.
 For each vertical range, the algorithm is